jameswmccarty/js-steganography/README.md

 A simple image steganography tool in javascript.
 This tool will encode up to 255 characters in an image file.

-Run in browser via CodePen: https://codepen.io/anon/pen/WayLMQ
+Run in browser via on github.io: https://jameswmccarty.github.io/js-stego/js_steganography.htm

 # Method